microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     -   AppNotificationScenario::IncomingCall
     -   AppNotificationScenario::Urgent

-useButtonStyle will only be set if Button::SetButtonColor is used.
+useButtonStyle will only be set if AppNotificationButton::SetButtonStyle is used.

 You can append UI components through the AppNotificationContent component APIs: